 The Item PaletteThe Item Palette is used to place icons and text onto Control Panel Editor panels.
 The palette is a tabbed window with tabs for each item type.
 The common method all items use to add an item to a panel is "Drag and Drop".
-Each tab has a bordered panel labeled Drag to Panel.
+Each tab has a bordered Preview panel containing a labeled Drag to Panel panel.
 Drag the item inside this border over to your Panel.
-In the cases where the icon represents a layout device (e.g. a turnout, a sensor, etc.), you must select a row from a table to associate that particular device with the icon - and then drag the icon to the Panel.
+In the cases where the icon represents a layout device (e.g. a turnout, a sensor, etc.), tab may also contain a table of elements configured for that device type. select a row from a table to associate that particular device with the icon - and then drag the icon to the Panel.

 The individual icons are displayed in the preview on the background of the last editor to open the Item Palette. since 4.9.7 Choosing a different background in the "View On:" combo box, may help in determining what parts of the icon are opaque and what parts are transparent.

-Additional icon sets may be added with New Icon Set button.
-After giving a name to the new icon set, the edit dialog is displayed.
+- Additional icon sets may be added with New Icon Set button.
+After giving a name to the new icon set, the edit dialog is displayed with all the states of the device represented with "red X" icons.
 Replace the red X icons with icons you drag from the catalogs.
 There is no limit on the number of additional icon sets that can be added to an item tab.

-The Delete Icon Set button deletes the selected icon set.
+- The Delete Family Icon Set button deletes the selected icon set.

-Table ItemsThe items associated with a table (eg. Turnouts, Sensors, Lights, Signal Heads) have an Add New Table Item button.
-This button opens a dialog where a new device item can be added to its table.
-Include the System Connection prefix and item type in the entry, eg. "IL2".
+Table ItemsThe items associated with a table (eg. Turnouts, Sensors, Lights, Signal Heads) have a pick list of their items displayed.
+Under the table is a Add New Table Item button.
+This button opens the corresponding device table from the Tools menu for you to create a new device item.

 Tabs with tables require a device to be selected (a row in the table) before the an icon can be dragged to a control panel to represent it.